-Getting the right funding for your small business allows everything to run smoothly.
-Choosing an online funding marketplace can streamline the process.
+Online loans for small business can be an alternative when other funding options fail to deliver.
+But getting the right funding for your small business is key.
 Here are seven things you need to ask before you sign up.

 How Do You Pick Your Lenders?